 Cinema DSP HD3 improves on 3D with two things:

-- An additional two channels at the back (Rear Presence Speakers) that only reproduce the CinemaDSP effects for additional clarity.
+- An additional two channels at the back (Rear Presence Speakers) only reproduce the CinemaDSP effects for additional clarity.
 This expands the speaker configuration to 11.1.

 - Double the processing power to calculate more precise soundfield data both in the frequency and the time domain.
 For example, this means that sound reflections are tracked in space for double the time than with DSP 3D providing even more clarity.